The Anchoress (musician): Biography

-In March 2021, Davies released her second album The Art of Losing which was named amongst the "Best Albums of 2021" by numerous publications, including The Sunday Times, Prog magazine, Record Collector, The Line of Best Fit, The Sun, Yorkshire Post, and Classic Rock.
+Both of Davies' first two studio albums were entirely self-produced as well as critically lauded by the press and fellow musicians.
+Second album The Art of Losing (2021) received a Metacritic score of 83 — denoting "Universal Acclaim" — and was named amongst the "Best Albums of 2021" by numerous publications, including The Sunday Times, PROG Magazine, Record Collector, The Line of Best Fit, The Sun, Yorkshire Post, and Classic Rock.
+Sir Elton John named The Art of Losing one of his favourite records of the year; Caitlin Moran described it as "the inadvertent, beautiful and truthful soundtrack to this moment".